 Anne Le Goff

-Anne received her PhD in France and is an alumna of the prestigious Ecole Normale Supérieure in Paris.
-She received her undergraduate and Masters degree from the University Paris 1 Sorbonne and Sciences Po Paris.
+She received her PhD from Université de Picardie Jules Verne, France, and is an alumna of Ecole Normale Supérieure in Paris, University Paris 1 Sorbonne, and Sciences Po Paris.

 Le Goff, A., Allard, P., Landecker, H., Heritable Changeability: Epimutation and the Legacy of Negative Definition in Epigenetic Concepts.
 Studies in History and Philosophy of Science, 86, 35-46, 2021

 Le Goff, A., L’animal humain [Human Animal].
 Paris: Vrin, 2020 [French]

 Bline, A., Le Goff, A., Allard, P., What is Lost in the Weismann Barrier?
 Journal of Developmental Biology, 8(4), 35, 2020